salsify/avro-schema-registry/README.md

 ## Deployment

+Run `bin/deploy --environment <staging|production>` to deploy the application staging or production.
+The app will be deployed to both the intended environment and the corresponding compatibility environment.

 Salsify hosts a public instance of this application at [avro-schema-registry.salsify.com](https://avro-schema-registry.salsify.com) that anyone can experiment with, just please don't rely on it for production!